Phone 1800 444 396

 What changes with Superannuation Guarantee (SG) calculations?

 Payday Super introduces Qualifying Earnings (QE) - a new term to describe the types of payments used to calculate SG.
-For most employers, this change will not affect the total SG contributions you currently make for your employees.
+For most employers, this change won’t affect the total SG contributions you currently make for your employees.

 Qualifying Earnings include:

 • Ordinary Time Earnings (OTE) – regular pay for standard hours, plus certain types of paid leave, allowances, bonuses, and lump-sum payments.
-(The definition of OTE itself doesn’t change under Payday Super.)
+(The definition of OTE itself hasn’t changed under Payday Super.)

 • Commissions – any commission payments made to employees.